zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

 :zeek:id:`conn_stats`: :zeek:type:`event`                                             Generated when a TCP connection terminated, passing on statistics about the
                                                                                       two endpoints.
 :zeek:id:`conn_weird`: :zeek:type:`event`                                             Generated for unexpected activity related to a specific connection.
+:zeek:id:`connection_flipped`: :zeek:type:`event`                                     Generated for a connection when the direction was flipped by Zeek's
+                                                                                      heuristics and originator and responder roles were reversed.
 :zeek:id:`connection_flow_label_changed`: :zeek:type:`event`                          Generated for a connection over IPv6 when one direction has changed
                                                                                       the flow label that it's using.
 :zeek:id:`connection_reused`: :zeek:type:`event`                                      Generated when a connection 4-tuple is reused.